jakelevi1996/backprop2/README.md

 Implementation of efficient 2nd order methods for training neural networks (work in progress)

+## Performance of PBGN

+TODO

+## Discussion of performance

+TODO

 ## File structure description

-This repository contains the following modules:
+This repository contains the following modules (TODO: this section is outdated, and needs to be updated):

 - `models.py`: contains the `NeuralNetwork` class, which itself contains methods for initialisation, evaluation, and gradient calculations
 - `layer.py`: contains the `NeuralLayer` class, which is used by the `NeuralNetwork` class to represent each layer in the network, and the operations that it needs to perform